streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

 1. The app was previously public
 2. Given viewer viewed app in April 2022, when the Streamlit team was honing user identification for this feature
-3. Given viewer disconnected their SSO and Github accounts previously
+3. Given viewer disconnected their SSO and GitHub accounts previously

 See Streamlit's general Privacy Policy [here](https://streamlit.io/privacy-policy).